close button for sidebar

 The UK Side: Offshore Funds

 While avoiding non-US funds seems like an easy solution, it creates another problem.
-The UK has its own rules for "offshore funds" (which include most US-based funds):

 • Gains from these funds are treated as "Offshore Income Gains" (OIGs)